veillette/hands-on/content/Chapter3.md

 ### Chauvenet's Criterion

 Chauvenet's criterion provides a statistical method for identifying potential outliers.
-The criterion states that a measurement should be rejected if the probability of obtaining a deviation as large or larger is less than $1/(2n)$, where $n$ is the total number of measurements.
+The criterion states that a measurement should be rejected if the probability of obtaining a deviation as large or larger is less than $1/(2N)$, where $N$ is the total number of measurements.

 **Procedure for Chauvenet's Criterion:**